How Are Workers’ Compensation Benefits Paid in New Jersey?

 Permanent partial benefits are paid weekly and begin after the temporary disability ends.
 The amount of benefits depends on the type of injury.
 In 2018, the minimum payment for is $35 and the maximum is $903.
 For 2019, the minimum weekly payment will remain $35, while the maximum payment will increase to $921.

 Some examples of benefit rates based on certain injuries include:

 - Injury to a hand considered 40 percent disabled – 245 weeks of compensation and benefits up to $24,818

 - Injury to a leg considered 20 percent disabled – 315 weeks of compensation and benefits up to $15,183

 - Injury to an eye considered 100 percent disabled – 200 weeks of compensation and benefits up to $84,200

 Handling a workers’ compensation claim without help can be difficult.
 To ensure that you are receiving the full benefits you need, contact an experienced attorney for help with your claim.

-Lynch Law Firm is dedicated to helping injured workers obtain compensation after suffering an on-the-job injury.
+Lynch Law Firm, PC is dedicated to helping injured workers obtain compensation after suffering an on-the-job injury.
 Contact us to schedule a free, no-obligation consultation.
 We can explain the types of benefits available and when you should expect to receive them.